Instructions for Graduates+

 The Day of Your Ceremony

-Note: Divinity students will have a seperate ceremony on December 7th in Hodges Chapel.
+Note: Divinity students will have a seperate ceremony in Hodges Chapel.
 For more information, contact the Beeson Divinity School.

 - DO NOT FORGET TO BRING YOUR CAP AND GOWN TO THE COMMENCEMENT CEREMONY.